ronnycrown/Mental-Health-Analysis-PowerBI/README.md

 - Calculated measures to identify the various key performance indicators generated from the dataset.
 - Developed visuals for my dashboard showing the most common diagnosis, total number of patients, rate of diagnosis by gender, diagnosis by age group, outcome by adherence, e.t.c.

+### Conclusion
+---
+This mental health analysis and dashboard project demonstrates the power of data analytics in improving patient care and understanding treatment effectiveness.
+By combining clinical indicators, behavioural metrics, emotional insights, and treatment attributes, the dashboard enables a comprehensive view of patient health and progression.
+The solution makes it easy to identify:-
+- What drives improvement?
+- Which behaviours need intervention?
+- How adherence influences results?
+- Which treatment methods are working?
+- Where risks and deterioration patterns exist?
+Through evidence-based visualization, clinicians, researchers, and health managers gain a clearer understanding of patient journeys and can make better decisions to support patient wellbeing.

 ### Recommendations
 ---
 Based on the analysis of patient demographics, treatment methods, emotional states, adherence levels, and outcomes, the following recommendations are proposed to improve treatment effectiveness, patient well-being, and overall mental health service delivery: